With the wide array of devices and routines I have configured on my Alexa App, it’s a big problem when the app decides to stop working!

-We change our Wi-Fi network name or password at times but forget to update devices accordingly, resulting in apps or devices acting wonky.
-Be sure to update your Echo device to any change in the properties of your Wi-Fi.
+In the past I’ve changed my Wi-Fi network name or password and forgot to update devices accordingly, resulting in apps or devices acting a bit strangely.
+Be sure to update the Wi-Fi settings in your Alexa App, if there are any changes to the router.

 You can update your Echo device by logging on to the Alexa app and selecting the ‘devices' heading.
 Then choose Echo & Alexa, select the device you want to update, and hit the ‘change' button near the Wi-Fi network.
-Finally, follow all the instructions the app lists out.
+Finally, follow all the instructions listed on the app.